ucb-rit/savio-training-intro-fall-2024/intro.md

 brc|co_stat|paciorek|savio2|1|||||||||||||savio_lowprio,stat_savio2_normal|stat_savio2_normal||
 ```

 If you are part of a condo, you'll notice that you have *low-priority* access to certain partitions.
-For example, user 'paciorek' is part of the statistics condo *co_stat*, which purchased some savio2 nodes and savio2_gpu nodes and therefore has normal access to those, but he can also burst beyond the condo and use other partitions at low-priority (see below).
+For example, user 'paciorek' is part of the statistics condo *co_stat*, which purchased some `savio2` nodes and therefore has normal access to those, but he can also burst beyond the condo and use other partitions at low-priority (see below).

-In contrast, through his FCA, 'paciorek' has access to the savio, savio2, and savio3 partitions as well as various big memory, HTC, and GPU partitions, all at normal priority.
+In contrast, through his FCA, 'paciorek' has access to the savio2, savio3, and savio4 partitions as well as various big memory, HTC, and GPU partitions, all at normal priority.

 # Submitting a batch job

 Let's see how to submit a simple job.
 If your job will only use the resources on a single node, you can do the following.

-Here's an example job script that I'll run.
+Here's an example job script that I'll run, requesting four cores.
 You'll need to modify the --account value and possibly the --partition value.

 ```bash
 #!/bin/bash